deniz195/barely-db/README.md

-# json-sensor
+# barely-db
-A mini-framework that helps to read data from sensors in a distributed system or machine.
+A framework that helps to manage a folderbased database.